SpawnCampGames/The-Kit/README.md

-## The-Kit
+## 🧰The-Kit
-The-Kit is SpawnCampGame's official Unity **Sandbox** project.
+The-Kit is *SpawnCampGame's* official Unity **Sandbox** project.

+> A beginner-friendly Unity Template great for learning, prototyping, or even as a starter project.
-> It's a foundational Unity project featuring common Unity packages along with basic custom materials, textures, models, and more.
+> It features common Unity packages along with basic custom materials, textures, models, and more.
-Many packages are recommended for a new prototyping project but to keep the project simple we've avoided using any of them within our sample scenes.
+To keep the project small and simple we've excluded many assets that we would have normally included.

-For a list of packages we recommend having please see our [recommended asset list](https://github.com/SpawnCampGames/The-Kit/blob/main/Documentation/README.md#recommended-assets) within the Documentation.
+<sub>! check out our [recommended asset list](https://github.com/SpawnCampGames/The-Kit/blob/main/Documentation/README.md#recommended-assets) in the documentation.</sub>

-### The-Features
+#### FEATURES
 - Materials
 - Sprites
 - Textures
 - 3D Meshs
 - Scripts

-### Comes in Two Flavors
+#### 🍦 Comes in Two Flavors
 - URP (Universal Renderer Pipeline)
 - BIRP (Built-in Renderer Pipeline)

-## The-Installation
+#### INSTALLATION 💾
 - Clone the **URP** or **BIRP** repository to your computer and Open the Project in Unity.
 - Download repository as zip, extract, add the *root* folder to your Unity Hub, and Open the Project in Unity.
 - Download `SPWN_TheKit.unitypackage` in the [**Releases**](https://github.com/SpawnCampGames/The-Kit/releases) section and Import in Unity.

 > [!Important]
 > When importing as Unity Package, Untick the unneeded pipeline.
 > All `SPWN` custom assets are available in both versions.

-## The-Documentation 📘
+#### DOCUMENTATION 📘
 Need help?

 While we *try* to keep our code organized and *well* documented there's much more information in the docs.